1 Teaching the features of effective writing

 - Teaching students to become critical readers of their own writing.
 Students who are taught to diagnose and correct their own writing problems are on their way to becoming self-regulated, independent writers.
 By providing instructional support, including demonstrations of writing strategies, writing “think-alouds,” guided practice in small-group settings, conferences with teacher and peers, and opportunities to transfer strategies to new contexts and genres of writing, teachers can move students toward independence.

 - Teaching students to become critical readers of the writing of others.
-Students can use the Features to evaluate their peers’ writing in order to give constructive feedback during confere nces.
+Students can use the Features to evaluate their peers&38217; writing in order to give constructive feedback during conferences.
 Students can also learn to read critically and evaluate the writing of professional authors and to appropriate their techniques.

 What research says about the Features

 North Carolina’s model of five Features of Effective Writing is similar to another model, the Six Plus One Traits of Writing, on which there has been significant recent research.
-Although research on the effectiveness of teaching the Six Traits is relatively new, several studies show that the quality of writing improves when students are taught to use this model to evaluate their writing.
+Several studies show that the quality of writing improves when students are taught to use this model to evaluate their writing.
 In a study in Oregon, three fifth-grade classrooms where teachers taught the Six Traits as part of the writing process were compared to three classrooms in which students learned only the process.
 Students in the Six Traits classrooms scored higher on the state writing assessment than students in the process-only classrooms.

 These preliminary results are confirmed by earlier research showing that teaching writing scales such as the Features of Effective Writing or the Six Traits improves the quality of students’ writing.
 In his meta-analysis of twenty-five years of writing research, George Hillocks (1986) concluded that writing scales were the most effective way to improve student writing.